Argument III

 Dear Friends,

-With respect to the UCG's accusation that Blow the Trumpet is guilty of "twisting their points," it is actually they who are are guilty of this very thing.
+With respect to the UCG's accusation that Blow the Trumpet is guilty of "twisting their points," it is actually they who are guilty of this very thing.
 Furthermore, they are making a very subtle misdirection with this argument.
-Below is the point they claim we "twisted" followed by our comment.
-You be the judge of whether we twisted anything.
-As for the misdirection, in their "counter letter" they conveniently neglected to say what they would do if an unbelieving adult child living at home, wanted to mow their lawn or wash their car on the Sabbath.
-My guess is that they thought long and hard on this and concluded that whatever they offered would contradict their point--so they simply stood down on this one.
-I encourage you to read what follows and ask yourself if the UCG ever really addressed our rebuttal.
-It begins with a quote from their doctrinal paper followed by our response.
-Although this section appears earlier in this page, it bears repeating.
+In it, they conveniently neglected to say what they would do if an unbelieving adult child living at home, wanted to work for their benefit (e.g. mow their lawn or wash their car) on the Sabbath.
+My guess is that they thought long and hard on this and concluded that whatever answer they offered would contradict their point—so they simply stood down on this one.
+In other words, if they admitted they would reject their child’s offer, even though they can’t force Sabbath observance on him, then why would they claim that they may seek out the services of a restaurant on the grounds that they can’t force Sabbath observance on them?
+On the other hand, if they said they would accept their unbelieving child’s offer, how can they reconcile that with the fourth commandment which prohibits family members as well as unbelieving “strangers” from working on God’s Sabbath?

 Respectfully,